bolinches/HANA-TDI-healthcheck/README.md

 ERROR: saptune is *NOT* fully using the solution HANA

-The following individual SAP notes recommendations are avaialble via sapnote Consider enabling ALL of them, including 2161991 as only sets NOOP as I/O scheduler
+The following individual SAP notes recommendations are available via sapnote Consider enabling ALL of them, including 2161991 as only sets NOOP as I/O scheduler

 All notes (+ denotes manually enabled notes, * denotes notes enabled by solutions):